Internet challenges are one of the quickest ways to become famous … and dead.

 The first known video of this outrageously dangerous internet challenge was uploaded in 2012, but a handful of fools attempt the stunt every once in a while.

-In 2014, 16-year-old doused himself in nail polish remover and flicked a lighter, subsequently giving himself second- and third-degree burns on his neck and waist.
+In 2014, 16-year-old Fernando Valencia doused himself in nail polish remover and flicked a lighter, subsequently giving himself second- and third-degree burns on his neck and waist.

 Not every participant tries the challenge just to gain internet fame.
 Some unlucky few burn themselves alive simply because they are curious and do not know any better.

 On Aug.
-17, 12-year-old suffered severe burns sustained on 49 percent of her body when her friends convinced her to attempt the fire challenge after seeing videos on social media.
+17, 12-year-old Timiyah Landers suffered severe burns sustained on 49 percent of her body when her friends convinced her to attempt the fire challenge after seeing videos on the internet.

 Timiyah’s mother, Brandi Owens, says that instead of starting seventh grade with her peers, her daughter will need ventilators, feeding tubes and surgeries for at least the next few months.